EpochtalkServer.Models.Role (epochtalk_server v0.1.0)

 @spec handle_banned_user_role( user_or_roles :: EpochtalkServer.Models.User.t() | [t()] ) :: EpochtalkServer.Models.User.t() | [t()]

-takes priority over all other roles
+The banned Role takes priority over all other roles

-is banned, only return the banned
+If a User is banned, only return the banned Role

 This helper needs to be called anywhere that modifies a user's ban and is expected to return the updated user's roles.